secoats/oats_notes/privilege_escalation/linux/suid.md

 The point of this list is that you can check whether a found SUID file is custom / non-standard and therefore interesting.

 This does not mean a standard SUID file cannot be vulnerable, you might want to check the versions of the standard SUID files if everything else fails.
-Linpeas tends to check that for you though.
+Linpeas tends to check that for you.

 ```bash
 /bin/fusermount